knightsUCF/City-Builder-Architects-Production/GDD.md

+# Gold Digging

+Perhaps gold could be a minable resource.
+If so, then that would take care of not cutting down all the trees post mid game, since gold is more valuable.

 # Replayability - Starting Classes

 An amazing way to do starting classes is to simply give the option of what you're starting with as a text element,